Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Up Vote/Down Vote** Users could have the option of voting in favour of or against certain recipes.
 This feature could be considered instead of a 'like' feature.

 - **Share your recipes** Users could have the option of sharing their favourite recipes via email or on social media.

+- **View other profiles** Users could have the option to view the profile page of other users.
+This would be a beneficial feature, adding to the communal feel of the application.
+- **Forgot Password:** The primary design goals were to make the website easy-to-use and intuitive for users.
+An e-mail address will be required when creating an account for this feature to be implemented.
+It could be considered in future development.
+- **Uploading Images:** The application is currently using full image URL's to display pictures of recipes.
+This is because databases store image locations as a URL and the file itself is located elsewhere.
+Uploading images directly could be considered in future development.

 <span id="testing"></span>